Gap Year: Points to Consider and How to Do It Right

 What exactly is a gap year and what are the potential benefits?
 In this article, you’ll receive an overview of what a gap year is as well as the associated pros and cons.
 You’ll also receive tips for making the most of your gap year, should you choose to take one.

 This TED Talk explains the benefit of taking a gap year.

 What is a Gap Year?

-Though many high school graduates move immediately in to college in the fall after they graduate, there are also many students who do not.
+Though many high school graduates move immediately to college in the fall after they graduate, there are also many students who do not.
 The term “gap year” refers to the year off some students take between graduating high school and attending college.
 There are many reasons why a student might take a gap year.
-For many, a gap year is time to work and to save money to pay for tuition, lodging, and supplies while attending college.
+For many, a gap year is a time to work and to save money to pay for tuition, lodging, and supplies while attending college.
 For others, it is something unexpected – an unplanned setback caused by an injury or major life event.

-Gap years first became a standard practice in the United Kingdom during the 1970s as a means for students to gain practical and professional experience during the 7 or 8 months following final exams before the start of university classes.
+Gap years first became standard practice in the United Kingdom during the 1970s as a means for students to gain practical and professional experience during the 7 or 8 months following final exams before the start of university classes.
 The gap year made its way to the United States during the 1980s and they have taken on a life of their own.
 Here are some of the reasons a student might choose to take a gap year:

 - Time to take additional classes to prepare for college

 - Taking time to determine what career path to follow